timokm/awsome-tinyqv/README.md

 # awsome-tinyqv
-A liist of TinyQv resources, tutorials, tools and more for https://github.com/MichaelBell/tinyQV
+A list of links for resources, tutorials, tools and more for TinyQv https://github.com/MichaelBell/tinyQV

 ## Contents